 In countries or regions where vos and tú are both used as informal confidential forms of address, the former is characteristic of the spoken language.
 In addition, vos tends to be preferred by the popular classes, frequently being considered as sub-standard, whereas tú is used by the higher classes and learned at school.
-Countries with these sociolinguistic features are, for example, Guatemala, El Salvador, Venezuela, Bolivia, and Chile.
+Countries with these sociolinguistic features are, for example, Colombia, Guatemala, El Salvador, Venezuela, Bolivia, and Chile.

 Uruguay, one of the River Plate countries, is an interesting case because of the fact that the two forms are used by the same speakers in different situations and with different interlocutors.
 Vos is an intimate form whereas tú is confidential but less intimate.
 The difference, therefore, is based on the relationship one has with the interlocutor.
 Both are prestigious forms of address.